ibragim-bad/machine-learning-design-primer/README.md

 + Tell pros and cons of different solutions
 + Start with simple solution as baseline

 After listening the conditions of the case, ask the interviewer clarifying questions.
 Repeat the main points to make sure you understand everything correctly.
-During the interview, ask the questions by stating the assumptions.
+During the interview, ask the questions and state your assumptions.

+**Understand requirements:**
++ Users/samples number
++ Peak numbers of requests
++ Batch or online predictions
++ Edge or server computations

 Examples of questions:
 1. Could you give an example of succcesful use case of this system?